 The MAIN legislation governing employment in Malaysia is The Employment Act 1955 [Act 265] (hereinafter referred to as EA).
 The EA came into force on 1st of June 1957.
 It has gone through several amendments since, most notably in 2012, when extensive modifications were made to EA to make it up-to-date with current conditions and to provide wider protection to the employees.

-It is set for another major amendment in 2017 in line with Malaysia’s signing of the TPPA treaty in 2015.
+NOTE: It was set for another major amendment in 2017 in line with Malaysia’s signing of the TPPA treaty in 2015.
+However, since the US had pulled out from the treaty, all have been postponed until now.

 The Importance of the Employment Act 1955